SalilMonga/SalilMonga.github.io/README.md

 - Create a new branch using the format T-###.
 - Once the changes are made, create a PR(pull request).
 - Ensure the Title has the format T-### | What is this PR for.
-- Make sure you add in any description and screenshots as necessary.
+- Make sure you add any descriptions and screenshots as necessary.
 - Once Salil Monga approves the PR, you can merge!